Flash Flood Kills Nine At Johannesburg Church Ritual - UrduPoint

 Flash Flood Kills Nine At Johannesburg Church Ritual

-Johannesburg, Dec 4 (UrduPoint / Pakistan Point News - 4th Dec, 2022 ) :Flash flooding that followed heavy rains has killed nine people taking part in religious rituals in Johannesburg, emergency services said on Sunday.
+Johannesburg, Dec 4 (UrduPoint / Pakistan Point News - 5th Dec, 2022 ) :Flash flooding that followed heavy rains has killed at least nine people taking part in religious rituals in Johannesburg, with six others still missing, emergency services said on Sunday.

-A group of 33 worshippers had joined church rituals on the banks of the Jukskei river when the flooding stuck, said Robert Mulaudzi, spokesman for the City of Johannesburg Emergency Management Services.
+A group of 33 worshippers had joined church rituals on the banks of the Jukskei river when the flooding stuck on Saturday, said Robert Mulaudzi, spokesman for the City of Johannesburg Emergency Management Services.

-"Two people were swept away and confirmed dead on the scene," he said.
+"Two people were swept away and confirmed dead on the scene," he said The priest who was presiding at the rituals, including baptisms, survived.

-"We continued the search this morning and have recovered seven other bodies," he added on Sunday.
+"We continued the search this morning and have recovered seven other bodies," Mulaudzi added.

 Sudden surges of water are common in this part of Johannesburg, where storms take place almost every night during the southern summer.